martinmulama/alx-system_engineering-devops/0x00-shell_basics/README.md

 This project folder contains the following scripts and their functions:
     0-current_working_directory: that prints the path name of the current working directory.
+    1-listit: that Display the contents list of your current directory.